M3351AN/SPT-Fuyu/README.md

 *"People don't want to buy a quarter-inch drill.
 They want a quarter-inch hole!" -- Theodore Levitt*

-SPT Fuyu is a tool developed to quickly bypass EFT install validate of SPT while u have not install EFT from BSG
+SPT Fuyu is a tool developed to quickly bypass EFT install validate of SPT while u have not install EFT from BSG or Steam

 last tested in SPT 4.0.6